-Kendell Culp became vice president of Indiana Farm Bureau in January 2016, but he has served the organization at many different levels over the years.
+Kendell Culp became vice president of Indiana Farm Bureau in January 2016, but he has served the organization at many different levels.

-His history with Farm Bureau started with the Jasper County Farm Bureau’s Young Farmer committee (including part of the time as chairman), followed by service on his county board, the state Young Farmer committee and as county president before being elected district director in 2000, a position he held for 12 years.
+His history with Farm Bureau started with the Jasper County Farm Bureau Young Farmer committee, followed by service on his county board, the state Young Farmer committee, and as county president, before being elected district director in 2000, a position he held for 12 years.

-He and Tammy are active in Trinity United Methodist Church in Rensselaer.
-Culp is also a member of the Jasper County 4-H Council.
+At the community level, he is a member of Trinity United Methodist Church and a past member of the Jasper County 4-H Council.

 Copyright © 2023 Indiana Farm Bureau®, Inc. is a member of the American Farm Bureau Federation®, a national organization of farmers and ranchers including Farm Bureau® organizations in 49 other states and Puerto Rico, and is responsible for Farm Bureau membership and programs within the State of Indiana.